foundation budget, net school spending, total per pupil expenditure, and teacher salaries

 The following chart breaks down the foundation budget by the local contribution and Chapter 70 Aid by percentage.
 Fall River and four other districts are presented for comparison.
 It can be seen that Fall River heavily relies on state aid as compared to other school districts, which can have a negative impact when the state makes budget cuts.

-The chart below illustrates how much the school district actually spends as a percentage of what they are mandated to spend by state – Fall River currently spends 1% more than the amount required.
-While Fall River has spent over the foundation budget in FY07 and FY08, since then it has spent significantly less, even below the foundation budget.
-Only recently going above the budget, whereas districts statewide spend an average of 15% more than their required budget.
+The chart below illustrates how much the school district actually spends as a percentage of what they are mandated to spend by state – Fall River currently spends 0.03% less than the amount required.
+While Fall River has spent over the foundation budget in fiscal years ’08, ’12, and ’13, since then it has spent significantly less, even below the foundation budget, whereas districts statewide spend an average of 23% more than their required budget.
 This shows that the district is unable to raise additional funds to invest into the schools above what is required.

-Fall River spends $13,599 per pupil compared to $14,021 statewide.In the following chart total per pupil expenditure is graphed over six years for Fall River, New Bedford, and the state average.
-It can be seen that the spending for Fall River has generally increased and has even risen above the state average in recent years.
+Fall River spends $14,076 per pupil compared to $14,942 statewide.In the following chart total per pupil expenditure is graphed over six years for Fall River, New Bedford, and the state average.
+It can be seen that the spending for Fall River has generally increased and but has declined since fiscal year 2012.

 This chart portrays average teacher salaries over six years for Fall River, New Bedford, and the state average.
 Salaries have steadily increased, raising above the state average in FY10 but dropping back down in FY12.